 I’ve tried so many cookie recipes it’s ridiculous.
 Making cookies from scratch with regular flour is tricky as it is.
-I’ve noticed that the type of flour is a huge factor.
-If some type of starch is listed at the beginning of the ingredients list on your flour then you’re good to go.
+I’ve noticed that the type of flour you use is a huge factor.
+If some type of starch such as a corn starch is listed at the beginning of the ingredients list on your all-purpose gluten-free flour then you’re good to go.
 Also, make sure it has a leavening agent of some kind.

 I’ve made these cookies several times using different flours with a food starch listed in the beginning of the ingredients list and they turned out just as tasty!
-I’ve noticed that other flours without starch as the main ingredient made fluffier cookies.
-Not exactly my definition of a cookie.
+I’ve noticed that other flours without starch as the main ingredient made fluffier, cakey cookies.

-When making these cookies, make sure your oven is set at 375ºF and no lower.
+When making these cookies, make sure your oven is set at 365ºF.
 This temperature allows for the sugars to caramelize and create a crispier cookie.
-It’s also extremely important to allow the cookie dough to chill in the fridge for 20-30 minutes.
+It’s also extremely important to allow the cookie dough to chill in the fridge for at least 20 minutes.
 I myself am pretty impatient when it comes to this and that was one of my biggest mistakes.

 - 1/2 teaspoon baking soda

 - 1/2 teaspoon + 1/8 teaspoon baking powder

 - 3/4 cup brown sugar

 - 1 large egg

 - Melt butter in a small saucepan.
 In a large bowl, whisk together flour, baking soda, baking powder, and salt.

 - Pour melted butter and whisk in sugars into flour mixture.
 Mix.
 Add egg and vanilla extract.
 Mix.